gojutin/buzzwords/README.md

 Open `localhost:3030` in your browser.

-This app does not cover some important concepts, such as
+Please note that this app does not cover some important concepts, such as
 - testing
-- type checking
 - authentication
 - read / write privileges
 - pagination

 ## Screenshot